 The model was fitted using Bayesian Markov Chain Monte Carlo (MCMC) methods and minimally informative priors (Table 2) within the package JAGS (Plummer et al. 2017) using R (R Core Team 2019).
 Parameter estimates were based on 30,000 iterations with a thinning interval of 5 following a 10,000 sample burn-in.
 Three MCMC chains were run, and model convergence assessed by eye, and using the Gelman-Rubin diagnostic (Gelman & Rubin 1992a, 1992b).

-To assess whether the introduction of quolls affected the behaviour of melomys populations, we divided the responses of melomys in open field tests into two independent response variables: the proportion that emerged during the 0-10 min period; and the proportion that emerged and interacted with the novel object during the 10-20 min period.
-We used generalised linear mixed-effects models with binomial errors and a logit link to test the effect of quoll presence and trapping session, with site included as a random effect, on the behavioural response variables.
+To assess whether the introduction of quolls affected the behaviour of melomys populations, we divided the responses of melomys in open field tests into two independent response variables: whether individuals emerged or not during the 0-10 min period (binomial: 0 or 1); and whether individuals emerged and interacted with the novel object or not during the 10-20 min period (binomial: 0 or 1).
+We used generalised linear mixed-effects models with binomial errors and a logit link to test the effect of quoll presence (two levels: quolls present and quolls absent) and trapping session (continuous), with site included as a random effect, on the behavioural response variables.
 P-values were obtained by likelihood ratio tests of the full model with the effect in question against the model without the effect.
 This analysis was performed using R with the lme4 software package (R Core Team 2019).

-To assess whether the numerical impact of quolls on melomys affected the seed harvesting rate of invaded melomys populations, we first examined the relationship between melomys population size (estimated above) and the total number of seeds harvested in the control (unscented) seeds.
-Here we used a simple linear model with number of seeds harvested as a function of population size, quoll presence/absence and the interaction between these effects.
-To test whether there was an additional effect of quoll presence, beyond their effect on population size, we defined a new variable, , as the difference in seed take between scented and unscented treatments within each site.session.
+To assess whether the numerical impact of quolls on melomys affected the seed harvesting rate of invaded melomys populations, we first examined the relationship between melomys population size (estimated above) and the total number of control (unscented) seeds harvested from each site.
+Here we used a simple linear model with number of seeds harvested a linear function of population size, quoll presence/absence and the interaction between these effects.
+To test whether there was an additional effect of quoll presence, beyond their effect on population size, we defined a new variable, ks, as the difference in seed take between scented and unscented treatments within each site.session.
 Here any effect of melomys density is cancelled out (because density is common to both treatments within each site.session).
-Thus, we fitted a model in which is a function of quoll presence/absence, session and the interaction between these effects.
+Thus, we fitted a model in which ks is a function of quoll presence/absence, session and the interaction between these effects.
 These analyses were performed using R (R Core Team 2019).

 RESULTS